USS Hornet Navy Ships but Click Here to go to the Home Base.

 You are in the

-The USS Hornet WW2 Aircraft Carrier CV-8.
+Model Kits of the USS Hornet WW2 Aircraft Carrier CV-8.

-The USS Hornet had a displacement of19,800 tons.
+Model Kits.
+The USS Hornet had a displacement of 19,800 tons.
 The Aircraft Carriers Length was 809 feet 9 inches.
 The beam or width of the ship had an extreme width at flight deck: 144 feet.
 The Hornets draft or maximum depth in the water was 21 feet 8 inches.
 The USS Hornet had a max speed of 33 knots.
 Her crew complement was 1,889 crewmembers.
 For armament the USS Hornet had 8 five-inch guns and 16 1.1-inch guns.
 Aircraft Carrier Class: Hornet Please, as time moves on modifications are always added and the weight and exact sized of the ship will continuously change.
 The USS Hornet (CV-8) was launched on the 14th of December 1940 by the Newport News Ship Building & Dry Dock Co. in Newport News, Virginia.
 It was sponsored by Mrs. Frank M. Knox the wife of the Secretary of the Navy.
 The USS Hornet Aircraft Carrier was commissioned at Norfolk Naval Shipyards on 20 October 1941 with Captain Marc A. Mitscher in command.

 Home Model Ships Index Veterans US Navy Ships Military Tanks